Skip to main content

 On a cold-weather adventure, bringing the right gear is essential — and can be the difference between a restful sleep, or a night spent shivering in your sleeping bag.
 In particular, check the temperature ratings for your sleeping pad and your sleeping bag to be sure that your gear can handle the most extreme cold camping conditions you’re likely to encounter on your campout.

 Sleeping bags typically feature either a ‘comfort rating’ or a ‘lower limit rating’ to provide an indication of the temperature range the bag is designed to handle.
 To assess the cold weather capability of your sleeping pad, check the R-value: a measure of the pad’s ability resist to heat flow.
 A pad with a higher R-value provides better protection against heat loss triggered by sleeping on the cold ground, a process called conduction.
-Typically, sleeping pads with an R-value of 4 or higher are designed for cold-weather camping trips.
+Typically, sleeping pads with an R-value of 4 or higher are designed for cold-weather or rainy camping trips.

 If in doubt, a compact sleeping bag liner made of merino wool, Thermolite, or fleece can provide an additional 15 to 25 degrees of warmth.
 In especially extreme temperatures, consider packing an ultralight backpacking quilt as well as your sleeping bag.